maelou363/foodie_photo_pop/Readme.md

 ## Main Objectives

-To create a seemless experience for the user.
+* To create a seemless experience for the user.
 Not distracting and allow the photographers photo have their moment and shine.
 Letting the photographers work doing the speaking for itself.
+* To make Foodie Photo Pop exude professional and credible service by creating a site that is streamlined.
+* To make it easy for users to flow through the site, view the work and get in contact.
+* To create a design that is responsive on all devices and screen sizes.

 ## User Stories:

 _User:_
 * As a user I want to be able to quickly see what type of work the photographer has done and be able to easily contact so that I can get the conversation going as soon as possible.
 * As a user I'd like the information to be visually appealing and displayed only whats needed so that I can make my decision to hire the company.
-* I am a user who primarily uses desktop while looking at potential hires.
+* I am a user who primarily uses desktop for work and will use the same device while looking at potential hires.
 I want to have a good experience on this website and easily view all the information in an aesthetic smooth way.

 _Developer:_
 * As a developer I wanted to be able to visually

 # Design

+* I began the design in mind with having pages for 'About Us', 'Portfolio', 'Our Services', and 'Contact us'.
+As I worked through the project I realised that there was not a need for a 'Our Services' or 'About Us' separate pages.
+That we were able to provide all the content needed within the the dynamic tabs.
+It would be poor user experience to have them click and find the information is the same.
+We did not want to provide pricing on the site but instead guide them to the contact form to reach out regarding pricing.
+* My decision was to provide an idea of Foodie Photo Pops services, about them and who they've worked with all on one page.
+From there they would be able to also reach out and contact FPP.
+This was my main design objective, to create a good user experience but should they want to go further into FPP work they could.
+* As time went on I had to make a few design changes throughout.
+As you can see with the wireframe I initially had the 'Our Services' tab first but realised that it was a better flow and UX to have 'About Us' as an introductory to the client.

 ### 1. Font
 - Headings - <a href="https://fonts.google.com/specimen/Oswald?preview.text_type=custom">Oswald</a>